elotl/milpa-apps/cost-calculator/README.md

 ```
 a) CPU reservation
 b) Memory reservation
-c) How long is the VM up for? (minutes/hours/days)
+c) How long is the app VM/container up for? (minutes/hours/days)
 d) Destination cloud region
 e) What percentage of applications are stateful?
 ```